evjohnston/evjohnston.github.io/1research.md

 **\#** **History of the Internet and Early Online Communites:** I'm interested in understanding how the internet and social media have developed over time, with a particular focus on early online communities and the lessons they provide for current digital interactions and identity formation.

-Other research fields I'm interested in include quantum social science, digital linguistics, and behavior economics.
-I'm also deeply fascinated in exploring how pedagogy can integrate internet studies and digital technologies with social sciences.
+Other research fields I'm interested in include quantum social science, digital linguistics, and behavioral economics.
+I'm also deeply fascinated in exploring how pedagogy can integrate internet studies and digital technologies with the social sciences.

 ### Outside of research, my interests include: